tikikun/tikikun.github.io/content/posts/rope-rotary-position-embedding-down-to-the-bone/index.md

 - The magnitude of the two vector got multiplied into each other
 - The direction of the vector is added to each other (Assuming a complex number is also regarded as a vector)

-This makes this operation perfect for anything that is involing encoding "direction (or angle)" and magnitude
+This makes this operation perfect for anything that is involving encoding "direction (or angle)" and magnitude

 ## RoPE

-Since we got all the intution down we can revisit this chart below.
+Since we got all the intuition down we can revisit this chart below.

 ![RoPE](images/rope.png)
 *source https://arxiv.org/pdf/2104.09864v4*

-As you can see the core idea behind RoPE is that you can incorporate the position of a token information into the embedding by effectively "tilt" the angle of the vectors that constructs that embedding vector.
+As you can see the core idea behind RoPE is that you can incorporate the position information of a token into the embedding by effectively "tilt" the angle of the vectors that constructs that embedding vector.
 Conveniently, this is exactly what we have from using complex numbers.
 So how we go about doing this?
-Here are steops:
+Here are steps:
 1. We need to specify the logic on how each position is corresponding to which angle (first token is 10 degree second is 20 etc.....), this is normally done using "frequency" value so that each position will have a different fixed angle.
 2. Represent each position using a complex number, possibly in **polar form**!
 (Check above)
 3. Split your embedding vector into sub vectors (pair of 2) and since a vector with 2 values can be considered a complex number, we can rewrite it into **polar form**!